GuiBDBello/avoid-the-void/README.md

 # aVoid (the Void)

+## Play

+Game page on itch.io: https://guibdbello.itch.io/avoid-the-void

+## Game Jam

-Game made for the [Godot Wild Jam #69](https://itch.io/jam/godot-wild-jam-69), between May 10th and 19th of 2024.
+This game was made for [Godot Wild Jam #69](https://itch.io/jam/godot-wild-jam-69) which took place between May 10th and May 19th of 2024.

+Theme: Void.

 ## Game Design Document